PhoneSwitchBoard/Switchboard-Website/docs/switchboard/interface_config.md

     <tr>
         <td>voicemail</td>
         <td>base_directory</td>
         <td>File directory where the audio files of received voicemails are saved.
-Asterisk works with the INBOX, Old and Deleted folders within a folder for each agent, which will be the Agent ID.
+Asterisk® works with the INBOX, Old and Deleted folders within a folder for each agent, which will be the Agent ID.
 E.g: /nsf-mounts/asterisk/voicemail/101/INBOX</td>
     </tr>
     <tr>
         <td>voicemail</td>